egavazzi/EISCAT_radar_school/README.md

-## Description
-Julia script originally written during the EISCAT radar school 2024, to plot data from the EISCAT ISR.
+Julia script originally written during the EISCAT radar school 2024, to plot data from EISCAT ISR.

 Can read `.hdf5` data downloaded from Madrigal or produced directly by GUISDAP.